nuxeo-sandbox/nuxeo-labs-content-intelligence-connector/README-Discovery.md

 * `nuxeo.hyland.cic.auth.baseUrl`: The authentication endpoint.
 The plugin adds the "/connect/token" final path.
 So your URL is something like `https://auth.etc.etc.hyland.com/idp` (This is the same parameter as for Knowledge Enrichment)
 * `nuxeo.hyland.cic.discovery.baseUrl`: The Discovery base URL.
+* `nuxeo.hyland.cic.discovery.auth.grantType`: The grant type (default `"client_credentials"` in default configuration)
+* `nuxeo.hyland.cic.discovery.auth.scope`: Tge scope when authenticating.
+  * This value changes, sometime abruptly, so check CIC announcment and check this first when your calls start to fail with authentication error.
+  * As default value may often change we don't put it in README, see latest defailt value at `service-discovery-contrib.xml`
 * `nuxeo.hyland.cic.discovery.clientId`: Your Discovery clientId
 * `nuxeo.hyland.cic.discovery.clientSecret`: Your Discovery client secret
 * `nuxeo.hyland.cic.discovery.environment`: The environment